manticoresoftware/manticoresearch/docs/indexing/charsets,_case_folding,_translation_tables,_and_re.rst

 the text ‘RED TUBE 5" LONG’ would be indexed as ‘COLOR TUBE 5 INCH LONG’, and 'PLANK 2" x 4“‘as 'PLANK 2 INCH x 4 INCH’.
 Rules are applied in the given order.
 Text in queries is also replaced; a search for”BLUE TUBE" would actually become a search for “COLOR TUBE”.
-Note that Manticore must be built with the –with-re2 option to use this feature.